 RingCentral

 RingCentral is a multi-channel integrator, which also offers live chat capabilities.
-DRUID enables you to create the bot once, then integrate it with RingCentral to deploy it in your preferred channel.
+DRUID enables you to create the AI Agent once, then integrate it with RingCentral to deploy it in your preferred channel.

 DRUID integrates RingCentral as a channel only not as a live chat provider.
 The live chat sessions are covered by RingCentral.
 DRUID notifies RingCentral that the user needs to be taken by an agent, and then directs the conversation to the agent and will NOT pass the conversation through DRUID anymore.